Opera Gloves

 Reviewed by: Eliza Ward Score: 98.5

-• They have a pull-on closure and elbow-length design, which is ideal in ost opera glove styles.
+• They have a pull-on closure and elbow-length design, ideal in most opera glove styles.

-• The gloves are a soft satin material and formal in design.
+• The gloves are made of soft satin material and are designed formally.

 • They are also available in many color options, so you can easily choose your favorite color to match your outfit for the event.